 - Reload any historical billing months that you want to modify with Proportional Payee Amortization.

-These proportionally and hourly amortized costs can be seen by using CloudCheck?s Advanced Grouping cost report, where you can pivot your accounts? data to quickly reflect the true cost incurred by various business units?
-RI spend across your organization.
+These proportionally and hourly amortized costs can be seen by using CloudCheckr's Advanced Grouping cost report, where you can pivot your account's data to quickly reflect the true cost incurred by various business units' RI spend across your organization.